Aid groups urge faster, grassroots Ebola response as world leaders meet

 “This is the time for action,” said Margaret Aguirre, head of global initiatives at the nonprofit International Medical Corps, which provides healthcare training worldwide.

-“We hope the U.N. is able to mobilise additional financial and technical support, and increase pressure on member states to step up their direct and multilateral contributions to fight this global health disaster.”
+“We hope the U.N. is able to mobilize additional financial and technical support, and increase pressure on member states to step up their direct and multilateral contributions to fight this global health disaster.”

 “For each day we are not effectively isolating people, not only are people dying, not only are they infecting others but also the job of getting it under control is much, much more difficult,” CDC Director Tom Frieden said in a media teleconference.